Excellent

 Which Insomnia Medication Should I Take?

-Klarity can help you find an experienced healthcare provider for simple and affordable online insomnia treatment.
-If you struggle with insomnia and are unsure which medication will be right for you, your provider can evaluate your symptoms to determine whether you would benefit from Halcion, Ambien, or another prescription medication.
+Klarity can help you find an experienced healthcare provider for simple and affordable online insomnia treatment that may or may not include a prescription medication.
+Your provider can evaluate your symptoms to determine whether you would benefit from Halcion, Ambien, or another prescription medication, if any.

 Halcion and Ambien Frequently Asked Questions